Monday, July 25, 2022

 My favorite wrestling TV-show theme of them all was the music for "Wide World Wrestling" in 1975-1978.
 "Wide World Wrestling" was Jim Crockett's "B" show.
 If a TV market only featured one of Crockett's TV shows, it would always be the "Mid-Atlantic Championship Wrestling" show, which was the "A" show.
 If a traditional Crockett TV market featured both Crockett shows, then "Wide World" would be added as the second show in that market, or the "B" show.

 The show began in October of 1975 and was hosted by longtime Atlanta wrestling broadcaster Ed Capral.
-When Capral left in 1977, he was succeeded by hosts Russ Dubuc and then Tom Miller.
+When Capral left in 1977, he was succeeded by hosts Russ Dubuc and then Tom Miller and George Scott.
 In 1978, Crockett changed the name of the program to "World Wide Wrestling" as host Rich Landrum took over the show, and by the early 1980s, this was the show that started going into Crockett's expansion markets, as well as remaining the "B" show in Crockett's home markets.

 "Truckin'" Tom Miller, host of "Wide World Wrestling"